Ethinylestradiol and Desogestrel

 In the large tablets:

-- silica colloidal anhydrous; lactose monohydrate; potato starch; povidone; stearic acid; alpha-tocopherol.
+- colloidal anhydrous silica; lactose monohydrate; potato starch; povidone; stearic acid; dl-alpha-tocopherol.

 In the smaller (inactive) tablets: